missionmule/firefly-mule/README.md

 Communication between the Mission Mule payload and airframe is minimal.

-### Upstream Communication (TX)
+### TX Communication

-Upstream communication consists of a heartbeat at least once per second.
+TX communication consists of a heartbeat at least once per second.
 The heartbeat message itself incorporates the status of the Mission Mule payload: either idle (message: `00\n`) or actively downloading from a data station (message: `01\n`).

-### Downstream Communication (RX)
+### RX Communication

-Downstream communication consists of the airframe autopilot sending the data station ID upon arrival.
+RX communication consists of the airframe autopilot sending the data station ID upon arrival.
 The data station ID is sent as a character string terminated with a newline (`\n`) character.

-## Set up
+## Set Up

 To set up and run the application, execute: